The 4th Annual COTPMCO takes place March 1-4, 2017.

 75% of funds raised by the 4th Annual Capital of Texas Police Motorcycle Chute Out (COTPMCO) will benefit the Sunshine Kids Foundation, our headlining beneficiary The Sunshine Kids Foundation.
 The Sunshine Kids Foundation has been involved in COTPMCO since 2015 and we are honored to work with them again to make a small difference in the lives of children with cancer.
 The remaining 25% will be awarded to the Greater Austin Crime Commission to benefit the Hays County Explorers and the Austin Police Explorers.

-COTPMCO is a combined effort between nine local Law Enforcement Agencies, each one plays an important role in overall organization and success of the annual event.
+COTPMCO is a combined effort between eight local Law Enforcement Agencies, each one plays an important role in overall organization and success of the annual event.

 Board Members include;

 PRESIDENT - Timothy Williams – Travis County Sheriff’s Office

 VICE PRESIDENT - Chris Frierson – Austin Police Department

 SECRETARY / TREASURER - Tiffany Curnutt – Travis County Sheriff’s Office

 Daniel Duggins – Hays County Sheriff’s Office

 Jeff Barnett – Kyle Police Department